Do qubits dream of entangled sheep? Quantum measurement without classical output: Agency in the quantum world

 \section{Agency in the quantum world}

-In the previous sections we developed a framework to study quantum measurement theory in an extreme situation involving quantum agents with fully coherent memories.
+In the previous sections we developed a framework to study measurements involving agents equipped with quantum \sensors{}.
 Within this framework we extended the classically motivated concepts of observation and uncertainty into the quantum regime without trying to force a connection to our own experience.
-While our experience of the world seems to be `classical' at least in the sense that our observations correspond to positive operators in some preferred basis, there seems to be no law of nature that can rule out the more general type of observation described in Sec. \ref{sec:quantumObs} above (It should however be emphasised that a wide body of work has been devoted to finding such laws; e.g. the quantum Darwinism \cite{Brand_o_2015,Ollivier_2004,Zurek_2009} and spontaneous collapse \cite{Bassi_2013} programs).
-If we believe quantum theory applies at all levels, then quantum agents can exist in principle, for example in the form of sufficiently advanced fault tolerant quantum computers with peripheral quantum sensors.
-In this section we discuss quantum agency through well known results developed in the context of von Neumann measurements and explore possible directions for research in quantum computing.
+While our experience of the world seems to be classical at least in the sense that our observations can be described using POVMs, there seems to be no law of nature that can rule out the more general type of observation described in Sec. \ref{sec:quantumObs} above (It should however be emphasised that a wide body of work has been devoted to finding such laws; e.g. the quantum Darwinism \cite{Brand_o_2015,Ollivier_2004,Zurek_2009} and spontaneous collapse \cite{Bassi_2013} programs).
+If we believe quantum theory applies at all levels, then quantum agents can exist in principle, for example in the form of sufficiently advanced fault tolerant quantum computers with peripheral quantum sensors (see Fig. \ref{fig:networks}).
+In this section we discuss quantum agency through well known results developed in the context of traditional measurements and explore possible directions for research in quantum computing.